The good news is, you can also learn and master the techniques used by top level guitarists in this section of GuitarPlayerWorld.com.

-Now, you might had come across courses that make outrageous claims about helping you play at 200bpm within a one week or allowing you to master sweep picking techniques in a matter of days.
+Now, you might have come across courses that make outrageous claims about helping you play at 200bpm within one week or allowing you to master sweep-picking techniques in a matter of days.

 The truth is, it takes time and discipline to develop your motor skills.
-My advice to beginner players is: stay focused to a practice plan and set tangible goals to stay motivated.
+My advice to beginner players is: stay focused on a practice plan and set tangible goals to stay motivated.

 The .gtp files provided in the individual lessons would be a great tool for practicing since it allows you to hear how a particular exercise is played.
 If you haven’t done so, download GuitarPro here.